NativeScript/docs-v7/navigation.md

 }
 ```
 **Create a page in code**

-You can create the page inside your business logic.

 To apply this approach, you need to create a function named `createPage` which will return an instance of your page.
 NativeScript considers `createPage` a factory function.